20 (almost) free things to do on the Sunshine Coast

 Say Eat CHEESE

-Bust out that one liner when you head to the hinterland to tuck into some dairy goodness at the Maleny Cheese Factory.
+Bring your appetite when you head to the hinterland to tuck into some dairy goodness at the Maleny Cheese Factory.
 Not only is the drive there a treat in itself – think green rolling hills and cows lazing and grazing – but once you get there you’ll find delicious boutique cheeses ready and waiting to be tasted.

 Let’s just say your visit is sure to be a Gouda one.